GuruGabe/Chrome-AUE-Inventory/README.md

 Example of my Google Sheet with formulas. https://docs.google.com/spreadsheets/d/1jsrWTIpRqWbe54hLfYhPQkojBCzHXrIPuw6IV0qVHG0/edit?usp=sharing The "Active" tab is where GAM sends the data and the first tab is my dressed up one for examination.

+Added list of Google OUs
+Added list of staff groups
+Added list of student groups
+Added Chromebook battery health export

+To get battery health export, changes must be made in Admin Console The settings are located here:

+Devices > Chrome > Settings > Devices > Device settings ~ User and device reporting

+Report device hardware information
+Navigate to Device settings.
+In the organizational units list, select the OU to apply the setting to.
+This setting can be set at the Root or for specific OUs.
+Scroll to the User and device reporting section.
+For the Report device Hardware Information setting, select Enable all hardware information reporting.
+Click Save.
+Caution: It is possible to select Customize for the Report device Hardware Information setting.
+With that selected, you also need to check Power status and Storage status in the customized list.

+Report device telemetry
+Navigate to Device settings.
+In the organizational units list, select the OU to apply the setting to.
+This setting can be set at the Root or for specific OUs.
+Scroll to the User and device reporting section.
+For the Report device telemetry setting, select Enable all telemetry reporting.
+Click Save.